amirlib/gca/CHANELOG.md

   * layerCounter property does not exist anymore.
   * advanceLayerCounter method does not exist anymore.
   * **New** method: layersNumber, you can get the number of layers that exist in the graph.
+  * **New** method: getNodesFromLayer, you can get all nodes' Id in a specific layer.
   * addLayer method no longer accepts parameters.
 It will automatically add a new layer.
   * Renamed printLayer method to printLayers.
   * printLayers method prints the layers with their indexes.
+  * Renamed layerSize method to layerSize.
   * Renamed getNodeIDFromLayer method to getNodeFromLayer.
   * Renamed getParentNodeID method to getParentNode.
   * Renamed getLayerIndexOfNodeID method to getLayerIndexOfNode.